vlstill/presentations/tacas_2016/pres.md

 _aspectratio: 169
 ...

-## DIVINE: an Overview

-*   verification of real-world parallel C++ code

-\iffalse
-\fi

-\bigskip

-*   safety and LTL properties

-\bigskip

-*   powerfull reduction techniques

-## Verification of Real-World Parallel C++ Code
+## Verification of Unit Tests for Real-World C++ Code

-*   explicit-state model checking
+*   explicit-state model checking of parallel programs
-*   using LLVM as an itermediate language
+*   using LLVM as an intermediate language
 *   standard C, C++, and `pthread` libraries nearly completely supported
 *   exact verification, no bounding, all meaningful interleavings
-*   support all language features (including exceptions)
+*   supports all language features (including exceptions)
 *   no symbolic data support (yet)

 ## Verification Properties